 What Does It Feel Like To Take Ibogaine?
 Is It Safe?

 At New Roots, ibogaine is administered orally by a medical doctor after a complete physical and psychological evaluation.
-Progress is monitored and evaluated around-the-clock by our medical staff ensure the safety and comfort of our patients.
+Progress is monitored and evaluated around the clock by our medical staff to ensure the safety and comfort of our patients.

 Why Is Ibogaine Illegal In The United States?